ChrisTitusTech/linutil/docs/userguide.md

 - **Set Primary Monitor**: This script is designed to set a Primary monitor in your system
 - **Set Resolution**: This script is designed to change the resolution of monitors connected to your system

+### Printers

+- **CUPS**: This script will install the CUPS system, required for most printer drivers on Linux.
+- **Epson printer drivers**: This script will install the Epson printer drivers.

 ### User Account Manager

 - **Auto Mount Drive**: This utility is designed to help with automating the process of mounting a drive on to your system.